TarsCloud/TarsDocs_en/dev/tarsjava/tars-reference.md

 The asynchronous promise call is a new feature of Tars v1.7.0.
 This method returns a CompletableFuture object.
 CompletableFuture is a newly added class in jdk1.8.
 It implements the Future \<T> and CompletionStage \<T> interfaces and provides very powerful asynchronous programming functions.
 Before jdk1.8, we mainly used Future or registered callback function to complete asynchronous programming.
 However, these two methods have certain defects.
 When Future invokes get() to get the result, if the operation is not completed, it will wait all the time, which may cause a waste of CPU time.
 Furthermore, Future cannot complete chained calls, and cannot perform further operations on the results obtained from the previous Future.
 For the callback method, with the continuous nesting of callback functions, it will cause the phenomenon of callback pyramid.
 Therefore, CompletableFuture was introduced in Tars v1.7.0, which can perform a series of subsequent operations in a callback manner by registering triggers.

 The API of CompletabileFuture generally has two forms: the one with Async suffix and the one without Async suffix.
 The method without the Async suffix will be executed by the current calling thread, and the method with the Async suffix is divided into two cases.
 If Executor is passed in the parameter, a thread will be obtained from the Executor to execute the task.
 Otherwise, a thread obtained from the global ForkJoinPool.commonPool () will perform these tasks.

-## Java Code generation

-Run the `mvn tars: tars2java` command in the root directory of the project to generate the corresponding code.